silverstripe/silverstripe-ux/README.md

 The intention of these files is to allow more visibility of the designs planned for development, as well as experiemental designs used for prototype testing.

-These are working documents so they are not meant to be pretty, although as the pattern library expands this file will become more complete and easier to extract component styles.
+These are working documents and will be continuously improved over time, although as the pattern library expands this file will become more complete and easier to extract component styles.

 ## Working with the files:
 To see these files in action please link the symbols file (CMS Symdols.sketch) to the rest of the files (https://sketchtalk.io/discussion/2719/libraries-beta-native-in-sketch).